AntonFagerberg/Dlerss/README.md

 # Names of all enabled feeds.
 names = [ "coolfeeds", "hotfeeds" ]

+# Display thrown exceptions (such as failing urls).
+showExceptions = true

 # URL to feed (XML).
 coolfeeds.url = "https://..."
 # Scan intervals in minutes.